g4eml/Langstone-V2/README.md

 - 8 Band select Outputs on pins 28, 35, 7, 22, 16, 18, 19, and 21.
 These can be used to select external filters, amplifiers or Transverters.
 The state of these outputs is defined using the Band Bits setting.

-- The TX output and first three of the Band Select outputs are also available on the Internal Pluto GPO connector.
+- When using the Adalm Pluto the TX output and first three of the Band Select outputs are also available on the Internal Pluto GPO connector.
 GPO0 is the Tx Output, GPO1-3 are the Band Select outputs.The main use for these is for when the Pluto is remotely mounted.
 Care must be taken as these pins are low voltage.
 They will need to be buffered before use.

 - To provide I/O when using a Hyperpixel4 display, support has been added for an external MCP23017 module which is cheaply available on Ebay etc. This provides 16 digital inputs or outputs and is connected the the i2c port on the Hyperpixel display.
 It can also optionally be used with the 7" display by connecting to the Raspbery pi i2c. (pins 3 and 5 of the GPIO connector)

 - When using the MCP23017 module Port B will output the 8 band select bits.
 Port A bit 0 will be the PTT input, Port A bit 1 will be the Key input and Port A bit 7 will be the Tx Output.

-To build a complete functional transceiver you will need to add suitable filters, preamplifiers and power amplifiers to the Adalm Pluto.
+To build a complete functional transceiver you will need to add suitable filters, preamplifiers and power amplifiers to the Adalm Pluto or Lime SDR.

 All control is done using the touchscreen and mouse.